worace/clarke-coin/iteration_1.markdown

 #### Transaction Input Strucutre

+When we want to "spend" a chunk of bitcoin that was transferred to us in a previous transaction, we'll use it as an "input" to a new transaction.
+When doing this, we'll talk about transaction "inputs", but it's important to remember that transaction inputs are really just outputs generated in previous transactions.

 1. `32 bytes` - **Transaction Hash** - SHA256 hash of the transaction
 that contains the trnasaction Output beign spent in this input
 2. `4 bytes` - **Transaction Output Index** - The numeric index of